 I am applying for a visa to the U.S., and successfully completed my State Department Form DS-160 online.
 But today I was looking at the printout, and I saw that I had reversed the numbers on my birthday, saying I was born on the 21st instead of the 12th.
 I don't see any way to go back and redo the form.
 Help!

 Don't panic.
-You are not the first person to have faced a similar problem!
-Although it's true that the State Department has not provided a way to go back and change an already-submitted DS-160, you can go back online to submit a new, corrected DS-160, print the new confirmation page, and bring that to your interview at the consulate or embassy.
+You are not the first person to face this problem!
+Although it's true that the State Department does not provide a way to go back and change an already-submitted DS-160, you can go back online to submit a new, corrected DS-160, print the new confirmation page, and bring that to your interview at the consulate or embassy.

 If more than 30 days have gone by since you submitted the application with the mistake on it, you can upload that application back into CEAC, if you saved it on to your computer or other storage device.
 Go back to the CEAC website, click on DS-160, Online Nonimmigrant Visa Application, choose the consulate or embassy where you will be applying from the drop-down menu, and then click the "Upload an Application" tab.
 Then choose the location of your saved file, and click the Upload Data button.
 After making your changes, save and submit the new application.
 You will be given a new confirmation and bar code.